National Register Listings in Dane County, Wisconsin

 Dane County Timeline

-This timeline provides a concise overview of the key events in the history of Dane County, Wisconsin.
+This timeline provides a condensed summary of the historical journey of Dane County, Wisconsin.

 - 1836: Dane County is established and named after Nathan Dane, a Massachusetts lawyer.